Gunpowder Plot: Trials

 Garnet may have been questioned on as many as 23 occasions.
 His response to the threat of the rack was "Minare ista pueris [Threats are only for boys]", and he denied having encouraged Catholics to pray for the success of the "Catholic Cause".
 His interrogators resorted to the forgery of correspondence between Garnet and other Catholics, but to no avail.
-His jailers then allowed him to talk with another priest in a neighbouring cell, with eavesdroppers listening to every word.
-Eventually Garnet let slip a crucial piece of information, that there was only one man who could testify that he had any knowledge of the plot.
+His jailers then allowed him to talk with another priest in a neighbouring cell, with eavesdroppers listening.
+Eventually Garnet let slip a crucial detail, that there was only one man who could testify that he had any knowledge of the plot.
 Under torture Garnet admitted that he had heard of the plot from fellow Jesuit Oswald Tesimond, who had learnt of it in confession from Catesby.
-Garnet was charged with high treason and tried in the Guildhall on 28 March, in a trial lasting from 8 am until 7 pm.
-According to Coke, Garnet instigated the plot: "[Garnet] hath many gifts and endowments of nature, by art learned, a good linguist and, by profession, a Jesuit and a Superior as indeed he is Superior to all his predecessors in devilish treason, a Doctor of Dissimulation, Deposing of Princes, Disposing of Kingdoms, Daunting and deterring of subjects, and Destruction."
-Garnet refuted all the charges against him, and explained the Catholic position on such matters, but he was nevertheless found guilty and sentenced to death.
+Garnet was charged with high treason and tried in the Guildhall on 28 March from 8 am until 7 pm.
+According to Coke, Garnet instigated the plot, but Garnet refuted all the charges against him; he was found guilty and sentenced to death.

 Executions

 Although Catesby and Percy escaped the executioner, their bodies were exhumed and decapitated, and their heads exhibited on spikes outside the House of Lords.
-On a cold 30 January, Everard Digby, Robert Wintour, John Grant, and Thomas Bates were tied to hurdles—wooden panels—and dragged through the crowded streets of London to St Paul's Churchyard.
-Digby, the first to mount the scaffold, asked the spectators for forgiveness, and refused the attentions of a Protestant clergyman.
+On 30 January, Everard Digby, Robert Wintour, John Grant, and Thomas Bates were tied to hurdles—wooden panels—and dragged through the crowded streets of London to St Paul's Churchyard.
+Digby, the first to mount the scaffold, asked the spectators for forgiveness, and refused a Protestant clergyman.
 He was stripped of his clothing, and wearing only a shirt, climbed the ladder to place his head through the noose.
 He was quickly cut down, and while still fully conscious was castrated, disembowelled, and then quartered, along with the three other prisoners.
 The following day, Thomas Wintour, Ambrose Rookwood, Robert Keyes, and Guy Fawkes were hanged, drawn and quartered, opposite the building they had planned to blow up, in the Old Palace Yard at Westminster.
 Keyes did not wait for the hangman's command and jumped from the gallows, but he survived the drop and was led to the quartering block.
-Although weakened by his torture, Fawkes managed to jump from the gallows and break his neck, with that avoiding the agony of the gruesome latter part of his execution.
+Although weakened by his torture, Fawkes managed to jump from the gallows and break his neck, avoiding the agony of the gruesome latter part of his execution.

 Steven Littleton was executed at Stafford.
-His cousin Humphrey, despite his co-operation with the authorities, met his end at Red Hill near Worcester.
-Henry Garnet's execution took place on 3 May 1606.
+His cousin Humphrey, despite his co-operation, met his end at Red Hill near Worcester.
+Henry Garnet was executed on 3 May 1606.